nuald/lambda-sample/README.md

     $ mosquitto
     $ cassandra -f
+    $ redis-server

-Run the system (for the convenience, all the microservices are packaged into one system):
+Run the system (for the convenience, all microservices are packaged into the one system):

     $ sbt run